GoogleCloudPlatform/compute-image-tools/docs/daisy-workflow-config-spec.md

 #### Type: IncludeWorkflow
 Includes another Daisy workflow JSON file into this workflow.
-The included workflow's steps will run as if they were part of the parent workflow, but follow the IncludeWorkflow steps dependency map (all steps from a included workflow depend on steps the IncludeWorkflow depends on).
+The included workflow's steps will run as if they were part of the parent workflow, but follow the IncludeWorkflow step's dependency map (all steps from an included workflow depend on the IncludeWorkflow step's dependencies).

 Included workflows have access to all of their parent workflows resources and vice versa.
 For example the disk `disk1` created in a previous step will be